oss-review-toolkit/orthw-shell/docs/getting-started.md

    - Use a _VCS URL_ curation to set the correct code repository location.
    - Use a _VCS path_ curation to set the directory within the code repository that contains the sources for a package.
 2. Mark files and directories as not included in released artifacts:
-   - Use a [package configuration][ort-package-configurations] with `path_exludes` to make clear that license findings in documentation, build scripts, or tests in a package sources do not apply to the release (binary) artifact which is a dependency in your project.
+   - Use a [package configuration][ort-package-configurations] with `path_excludes` to make clear that license findings in documentation, build scripts, or tests in a package sources do not apply to the release (binary) artifact which is a dependency in your project.
 3. Correct license scanner findings:
     - Use a [package configuration][ort-package-configurations] with `license_finding_curation` to overwrite scanner findings to correct identified licenses for a specific file(s).
 4. Package includes license choices or a too large number of findings to be excluded or curated: